Push Crash Data

 Assessing the situation and the severity of the accident is critical and can be facilitated by the following indicators:

-the speed at the time of collision.
+The velocity at the time of collision.
 At high speeds, a vehicle stores more kinetic energy, which will cause more damage the force of the collision.

-the force of the impact measured by the smartphone.
+The force of the impact measured by the smartphone.
 The severity of the accident increases with the force measured.

 Last updated